 Cross-Cutting Topic 1: Analytics and Reference Materials

-- to harmonise the analytics of microplastics (sampling, preparation, detection) in complex environmental matrices within the research focus for better comparability of the results obtained
+- harmonization of analytics of microplastics (sampling, preparation, detection) in complex environmental matrices within the research focus for better comparability of the results obtained

-- to plan and participate in workshops as well as to establish professional networks
+- planning of and participation in workshops as well as to establish professional networks

-- to prepare a joint document (discussion paper with continous updating) to harmonise the analytics of microplastics for the internal and external presentation of results
+- preparation of a joint document (discussion paper with continous updating) to harmonise the analytics of microplastics for the internal and external presentation of results

-- to conceive, plan and carry out comparative tests for microplastics analytics with defined reference materials
+- conception and implementation of comparative tests for microplastics analytics with defined reference materials

 Status of work